-In contrast, in an "uncontested divorce," you and your spouse agree on all of the issues required to end your marriage, so the process is quicker, requires only one court appearance, and is usually much cheaper for both you and your spouse.
+In contrast, in an "uncontested divorce," you and your spouse agree on all of your divorce-related issues, such as property division and alimony, so the process is quicker, requires only one court appearance, and is usually much cheaper for both you and your spouse.

-Furthermore, when you and your spouse have children together under the age of 18, you must agree on:
+Furthermore, when you and your spouse have children together under the age of 19 you must agree on:

-In addition, in order to be able to file your papers in Alaska, either you or your spouse has to be a resident of Alaska.
+Also, to be able to file your papers in Alaska, either you or your spouse has to be a resident of Alaska.
 Being a resident of Alaska means that you currently live in Alaska and intend to stay living in Alaska for the foreseeable future.

-Once you and your spouse agree on all of the issues required to obtain a dissolution of your marriage, you must fill out and file the appropriate papers in the clerk's office of the Superior Court of the judicial district where you or your spouse lives.
+Once you and your spouse agree on all of the issues required to obtain a dissolution of your marriage, you must fill out and file the dissolution forms in the clerk's office of the Superior Court of the judicial district where you or your spouse lives.

-If you and your spouse have no minor children (under the age of 18) together, you can file "Dissolution Packet #2" (DR-2) or the "Uncontested Complaint for Divorce Without Children Packet" (SHC-PAC9B).
+If you and your spouse have no minor children (under the age of 19) together, you can file "Dissolution Packet #2" (DR-2) or the "Uncontested Complaint for Divorce Without Children Packet" (SHC-PAC9B).

 All of the packets require you to fill out a petition (form) that explains what you're seeking (an end to your marriage) and why (the reason you no longer want to be married).
 You will also have to include basic information about: